nseniak/opwatch/README.md

 To stop the program, type Ctrl-C or kill the Opwatch process.

 You can also run this program on a single command line using the `--run` option.
-The argument of `--run` is a Javascript expression that evaluates to a processor, which is run by Opwatch:
+This option's argument is a Javascript expression that evaluates to a processor:

 ```sh
 $ opwatch --run 'pipe(tail("application.log"), grep(/ERROR/), alert("An error occurred!"))'